• Skip to main content

 The Floating Saunas

 We had planned to do this… but the cold weather and seeing all the ice formed in the fjords scared us off.
 We did however, muster up the courage to do it in our next Norwegian city of Tromsø.
-Watch for that blog to read about the experience.
+Check out my Sauna and Fjord Experience in Tromsø to read about it!

 See the Nearby Islands in the Oslo Fjord